Feature Film Awards

 The Award for Best Short Film

-This award affirms EIFF’s long-standing support of directors of British short films and is intended both to recognise the outstanding achievements possible within the short format and to offer encouragement for the feature filmmakers of the future.
-Films in the competition are drawn from the Shorts, Black Box, and Animation strands of EIFF.
+This award affirms EIFF’s long-standing support of directors of short films and is intended both to recognise the outstanding achievements possible within the short format and to offer encouragement for the feature filmmakers of the future.

 The Award for Creative Innovation in a Short Film

-Introduced for the first time this year, this award specifically recognises imaginative and innovative work in the short film form.
-Films in the competition are drawn from the Shorts, Black Box, and Animation strands of EIFF.
+Introduced for the first time last year, this award specifically recognises imaginative and innovative work in the short film form.

 The Award for Outstanding Individual Contribution to a Short Film